dsugden/conductr-examples/README.md

 2. Build cluster with vagrant + ansible in project.
 This vagrant uses a custom base-box... you can use this: https://github.com/dsugden/vagrant-ansible-ubuntu-oracle-java8 to create this box

+These example projects are using [sbt-conductr](https://github.com/sbt/sbt-typesafe-conductr) 0.25.0

+As this plugin evolves, this repo will be updated.

 ##### Build the **singlemicro** bundle